What Is AHIP Certification and How Do I Get It?

 How much should I prepare?

 It depends.
 If you’ve passed the AHIP exam before, you should be well-prepared to take it again.
-That’s the point of certifying in the first place — to become an expert!
+That’s the point of certifying in the first place — to become a knowledgeable professional!

 If you’re a first-timer, don’t hesitate to set aside a week to prepare using the training modules.
 Medicare is a complex topic for all of us, and you want to be the most knowledgeable agent, right?